zhaofenqiang/Spherical_U-Net/README.md

 You can easily obtain the output parcellation maps on your surfaces via the following commands.
 To predict a single surface’ parcellation map:
 ```
-python predict.py -i input.vtk -o output.vtk
+python predict.py -hemi left -l 7 -i input.vtk -o output.vtk
 ```
 To predict the parcellation maps of multiple surfaces in the same folder:
 ```
-python predict.py -in_folder -o out_folder.vtk
+python predict.py -hemi left -l 7 -in_folder in_folder -out_folder out_folder
 ```
 You can also view the help of the whole usage of this command by running
 ```
 python predict.py -h
 ```
 ```
+Usage: predict.py [-h] [--hemisphere {left,right}] [--level {7,8}]
-usage: predict.py [-h] [--model FILE] [--input INPUT] [--in_folder INPUT]
+                  [--input INPUT] [--in_folder INPUT_FOLDER] [--output OUTPUT] [--out_folder OUT_FOLDER]
-                  [--output INPUT] [--out_folder INPUT]

-Predict parcellation map with 36 ROIs based on FreeSurfer protocol from input
+Predict the parcellation maps with 36 regions from the input surfaces
-surfaces

 optional arguments:
   -h, --help            show this help message and exit
-  --model FILE, -m FILE
-                        Specify the file in which the model is stored
+  --hemisphere {left,right}, -hemi {left,right}
+                        Specify the hemisphere for parcellation, left or
+                        right. (default: left)
+  --level {7,8}, -l {7,8}
+                        Specify the level of the surfaces.
+Generally, level 7 spherical surface is with 40962 vertices, 8 is with
-                        (default: trained_models/left_hemi_40k_curv_sulc.pkl)
+                        163842 vertices. (default: 7)
   --input INPUT, -i INPUT
                         filename of input surface (default: None)
-  --in_folder INPUT, -in_folder INPUT
+  --in_folder INPUT_FOLDER, -in_folder INPUT_FOLDER
                         folder path for input files.
-Will parcelalte all the
-                        files end in .vtk in this folder.
-Accept input or
+Will parcelalte all the files end in .vtk in this folder.
+Accept input or                        in_folder. (default: None)
-                        in_folder. (default: surfaces/left_hemisphere)
-  --output INPUT, -o INPUT
+  --output OUTPUT, -o OUTPUT
-                        Filename of ouput surface.
-If not given, default is
+                        Filename of ouput surface. (default: [input].parc.vtk)
-                        [input].parc.vtk (default: None)
-  --out_folder INPUT, -out_folder INPUT
+  --out_folder OUT_FOLDER, -out_folder OUT_FOLDER
                         folder path for ouput surface.
-If not given, default
-                        is the same as input_folder.
 Accept output or
-                        out_folder. (default: None)
+                        out_folder. (default: [in_folder])
 ```
 Troubleshoot notes:
-1. Remember to modify the model path [left_hemi_40k_curv_sulc.pkl](https://github.com/zhaofenqiang/Spherical_U-Net/blob/master/trained_models/left_hemi_40k_curv_sulc.pkl) and [right_hemi_40k_curv_sulc.pkl](https://github.com/zhaofenqiang/Spherical_U-Net/blob/master/trained_models/right_hemi_40k_curv_sulc.pkl) for left hemispheres and right hemispheres.
-2. The code requires `input` or `in_folder` option, not both, for single surface’ parcellation or all surfaces in the folder.
+1. The code requires `input` or `in_folder` option, not both, for single surface’ parcellation or all surfaces in the folder.
-3. The input data should be end in .vtk.
+2. The input data should be end in .vtk.

 ### Examples
-You can test the code using the example surfaces we provided in the `surfaces` folder.
+You can test the code using the example surfaces we provided in the `examples` folder.
 Simply run:
 ```
-python predict.py -i surfaces/left_hemisphere/test1.lh.40k.vtk
+python predict.py -hemi left -l 7 -i surfaces/left_hemisphere/40962/test1.lh.40k.vtk
 ```
 You will get the corresponding output surface at the same folder with name `test1.lh.40k.parc.vtk`.
-Or, run the command for all the 5 surface in the same folder:
+Or, run the command for all the 3 surface in the same folder:
 ```
-python predict.py -in_folder surfaces/left_hemisphere
+python predict.py -hemi left -l 7 -in_folder surfaces/left_hemisphere/40962
 ```
-Note that we also provide the ground truth parcellation maps in `par_fs_vec` field in the vtk file.
-So you can compare and compute the parcellation accuracy and Dice.

 ### Visualization
 You can use [Paraview](https://www.paraview.org/) software to visualize the parcellated surface in VTK format.
 An example of the input curvature map and output parcellation map are shown below.
 More usages about Paraview please refer to [Paraview](https://www.paraview.org/).